pluralsight/guides/draft/android/push-notifications-with-firebase-cloud-messaging/article.md

 The purpose of this service is very simple:

-It obtains a Firebase Token, making the connection between the device and Firebase.
+It obtains a <mark>Firebase Token</mark>, making the connection between the device and Firebase.
 Through this Token you can send notifications to this specific device.
 So when obtained, in this case is saved in a shared preference for future use.
 Naturally, you would like to send it to your server at some point, say user registration, or even right away, so that the server can send this device notifications through Firebase.

 Moving on to the more interesting class, namely <mark>MyFirebaseMessagingService</mark>.